Cassoulet is a traditional French white bean stew from the south of France, known for its slow cooking and comforting character.

 - Cancel the saute mode.

-- Add the soaked drained uncooked beans, parsley, sprigs of thyme, bay leaves, sun-dried tomatoes along with the soaking water, bouillon powder/cubes, cumin and water.
+- Add the soaked drained beans, parsley, thyme sprigs, bay leaves, sun-dried tomatoes along with their soaking water, bouillon powder, cumin, liquid smoke, and the water.

 - Close the lid and place the valve in the closed position.